ministryofjustice/correspondence_tool_staff/README.md

 2. [Use environment variables to configure the AWS SDK](http://docs.aws.amazon.com/sdk-for-ruby/v2/developer-guide/setup-config.html#aws-ruby-sdk-credentials-environment) locally.

+#### Footnotes

+<a name="footnote-aws-access-key">1</a>: When following these instructions, I had to replace step 3 (Continue to Security Credentials) with clicking on *Users* on the left, selecting my account from the list there, and then clicking on "Security Credentials".

 # Case Journey
 1. **unassigned**
    A new case entered by a DACU user is created in this state.
 It is in this state very